Irish Moss Stitch Cardigan Knitting Pattern

 This cardigan knitting pattern is an intermediate level for anyone who is an experienced knitter.

-Knit in the Irish moss stitch pattern the cardigan has shaping through increases, decreases, and short rows.
+Knit in the Irish moss stitch pattern, the cardigan has shaping through increases, decreases, and short rows.

-Each piece is worked from the lower band up, the front bands and collar are picked up and knit later.
+Each piece is worked from the lower band up, and the front bands and collar are picked up and knit later.

 The Yarn I Used